-26 In Section 11: "Material Effect - an effect causing The Company or a Relevant Transmission Licensee to effect any works or to alter the manner of operation of Transmission Plant and/or Transmission Apparatus at the Connection Site or the site of connection or a User to effect any works or to alter the manner of operation of its Plant and/or Apparatus at the Connection Site or the site of the site of connection Site or the site of connection which in either case involves that party in expenditure of more than £10,000".
+26 In Section 11: "Material Effect - an effect causing The Company or a Relevant Transmission Licensee to effect any works or to alter the manner of operation of Transmission Plant and/or Transmission Apparatus at the Connection Site or the site of connection or a User to effect any works or to alter the manner of operation of its Plant and/or Apparatus at the Connection Site or the site of connection which in either case involves that party in expenditure of more than £10,000".

 confirmed that it would also apply to Gate 1 projects with reservation under Element 10.
 One Workgroup member queried whether any changes could be significant enough to result in an application being terminated.
-The Proposer confirmed that some changes could become a Material Technology Change and if accepted, the project would not retain its contracted queue position.
+The Proposer confirmed that some changes could become a Material Technology Change and if accepted, the project would not retain its contracted gueue position.